-The conscious handling of nature and resources is a central concern for us and of course, an integral part of our business processes.
-Investments in modern technologies don’t just lead to the wanted increasing capacity, but also to the reduction of emissions and an even more efficient use of raw materials.
-The management of the group and its subsidiaries in Central- and Eastern Europe strive for common international standards of environment protection, also if these may be situated over the national standards of some countries.
-Furthermore, the printing houses of eds.group own all merchantable certifications, such as FSC®, PEFC™, EU-Ecolabel and partially also the very strict Blue Angel or even Nordic Swan-certification.
+In environmental and employee protection, we want to actively cooperate and co-design, take responsibility, be pioneers and role models.
+The conscious use of nature and resources is a central concern for us and thus an integral part of our business processes.
+Investments in modern technologies not only lead to the desired increase in capacity, but also to a reduction in emissions and an even more efficient use of raw materials.
+The management of the Group and its subsidiaries in Central and Eastern Europe jointly aspire to maintain international standards of environmental protection, even when they exceed national requirements.
+In addition, the eds.group print shops have all the market-standard certifications, such as FSC®, PEFC™, EU Ecolabel and in some cases even the very strict Blue Angel or Nordic Swan certifications.

 EU ECOLABEL certification

-The EU Ecolabel is the in all of the EU states – as well as in Norway, Liechtenstein and Iceland – well-known eco-label.
-The introduced in 1992 voluntary eco-label (included in EU regulation: EWG 880/92) has developed little by little to a reference for consumers who want to contribute in the reduction of environment pollution with an environmental-friendly purchase of products and services.
+The EU Ecolabel is the EU eco-label recognised in all Member States of the European Union as well as by Norway, Liechtenstein and Iceland.
+Introduced in 1992 by an EU regulation (Regulation EEC 880/92), the voluntary label has gradually become a reference for consumers who want to help reduce pollution by buying greener products and services.

 Sustainability of paper

-FSC (Forest Stewardship Council) stands for products that stem from ecologically and responsively cultivated forests.
-FSC avoids the uncontrolled deforestation of forests, violation of human rights, burden of the environment and provides for a sustainable forestry, in order to preserve forests for the long term.
+FSC® (Forest Stewardship Council) stands for products that come from sustainably and responsibly managed forests.
+FSC® prevents uncontrolled deforestation, violation of human rights, harm to the environment and ensures sustainable forest management to preserve forests in the long term.

-PEFC (Programme for the Endorsement of Forest Certification Schemes) is a system for the assurance of a sustainable forestry.
-The PEFC regulations get controlled by competent and independent organisations, who ensure that the forests are cultivated for the good of humanity and especially for following generations.
+PEFC™ (Programme for the Endorsement of Forest Certification Schemes) is a framework for ensuring sustainable forest management.
+The PEFC™ guidelines are checked by competent and independent organisations that ensure that the world's forests are managed sustainably for the good of humanity for future generations.

 Naturally without UV